ITBE-Lab/MA/README.md

 zLib support can be disabled using `-DWITH_ZLIB=OFF`.

 ### Graphical User Interface (GUI) Support via wxWidgets
-The GUI version is additionally build to the comand line version, if `cmake` can find support for [wxWidgets](https://www.wxwidgets.org/ "wxWidgets Homepage").
+The GUI version is additionally build to the command line version, if `cmake` can find support for [wxWidgets](https://www.wxwidgets.org/ "wxWidgets Homepage").
 On Debian/Ubuntu, wxWidgets can be installed via `apt-get install libwxgtk3.0-gtk3-dev`.
 On Windows wxWidgets must be downloaded from the [wxWidgets homepage](https://www.wxwidgets.org/ "wxWidgets Homepage").
+The building of the GUI can be disabled using `-DWITH_GUI=OFF`.

 ## Changelog: